Blog · Review Essay · Last reviewed June 24, 2026

 Where the Book Needs Friction

 Surveillance Valley is strongest as a corrective myth-breaker and weakest when it risks becoming a counter-myth of its own.
-Los Angeles Review of Books praised the need for better histories of computing while warning that Levine does not always back the largest conclusions with enough evidence.
+Los Angeles Review of Books treated Levine's challenge to standard computing history as useful while warning that he does not always back the largest conclusions with enough evidence.
 That criticism should be taken seriously.
 A history that replaces heroic garage folklore with totalized military folklore can still flatten the messy pluralism of technical development.

 ARPANET was defense-funded, but it was also shaped by university researchers, open protocol work, competing technical cultures, public science, commercial pressures, users, standards bodies, and later civic uses that were not reducible to counterinsurgency.
 The web became a surveillance machine, but it also became a library, organizing tool, publishing medium, disability access layer, diaspora connector, mutual-aid channel, and technical commons.
 A good political history has to keep both truths in frame.